-In performance management, the supervisor or manager takes up the role of a mentor or coach, while in appraisal, the supervisor acts as the judge.
+In performance management, the supervisor or manager takes up the role of a mentor or coach, while in the appraisal, the supervisor acts as the judge.

-Some performance appraisal systems, like MBOs, allow setting up of joint targets by the employee and the supervisor.
+Some performance appraisal systems, like MBOs, allow the setting up of joint targets by the employee and the supervisor.
 It involves frequent reviews and hence often appears similar to performance management.
 But such methods often fall short in the monitoring of targets and real-time administration offered by performance management.

 Performance management, in comparison, is a more flexible and casual method to evaluate staff performance.
 Like the appraisal, performance management establishes guidelines on what should constitute optimal performance.
-But because of the application being real-time, it offers considerable relaxation or scope for change to such guidelines, depending upon the circumstances and the particular job situation.
+But because of the application is real-time, it offers considerable relaxation or scope for change to such guidelines, depending upon the circumstances and the particular job situation.

 Performance management can remain customized for each individual employee’s actual work.
 But performance appraisal is largely standardized, depending upon the employee’s designation, or at best, the job description, rather than the individual’s actual work exigencies.